sunday-pizza-kitchen/sundaypizzakitchen.com/content/post/2020-09-27/index.md

 ball for a 12 inch pizza and then four balls each at 135 g for the various blends.

-I've been bouncing between 270g, 275g, and 280g for the 12 inch pizza and I'm going to stick to the higher side for now.
+I've been bouncing between 270 g, 275 g, and 280 g for the 12 inch pizza and I'm going to stick to the higher side for now.
 I also increased the kneading time from five minutes to ten minutes and finally got around to trying out the windowpane test.
 That actually works--I saw the windowpane.
 I may have